microsoft/botframework-solutions/docs/_docs/help/faq.md

 ## Skills

 ### What is a Bot Framework Skill?
-Bot Framework SKills are re-usable skill building blocks covering conversational use-cases, enabling you to add extensive functionality to a Bot within minutes.
+Bot Framework Skills are re-usable skill building blocks covering conversational use-cases, enabling you to add extensive functionality to a Bot within minutes.
 Skills include Language Understanding models, dialogs, and integration code, and are delivered in source code - enabling you to customize and extend as required.

 ### What sample Skills are available?